 The Ancestry U.S. patent database might turn up a relative who was a notable inventor, while employment cards might list an ancestor who was a Lower East Side peddler.

-U.S. military records could reveal a gold star, while a convict index might list an unsavory character.
+U.S. military records could reveal a gold star.
+Other records might reveal one of nine kinds of ancestors, such as a cowboy, a convict, or a freed person.
 Whatever your parents uncover, these family stories connect all of you, no matter how far away you live.

 An Ancestry gift subscription’s perfect for anyone hoping to learn more about their loved ones.
 And it only takes a few clicks on your part.

 *Offer ends 31 Dec 2020.
 Offer available for new gift memberships only and not for renewal of current gift memberships.